ibikunlemoyo/Study-Planner/README.md

 # Study-Planner
-A web-based study planner built with HTML, CSS, JavaScript, and  PHP
+A web-based study planner built with HTML, CSS, JavaScript.